PowerAppsDarren/linux-ultimate-reference/readme.md

 ## Contributing

 Feel free to contribute by:
-- Adding new commands
+- Adding new commands or sections
 - Improving existing descriptions
 - Fixing typos or errors
-- Enhancing the design
+- Enhancing the design or functionality
 - Adding new features

 ## License